-The master's degree programs at Southeastern Oklahoma State University require the completion of a minimum of thirty semester hours of acceptable graduate credit.
+The master's degree programs at Southeastern Oklahoma State University require the completion of a minimum of thirty semester hours of acceptable graduate credit and complete all degree requirements.
+Duplication of courses will not be permitted for students pursuing multiple concentrations within a degree program.
+Students may consult their advisor and program coordinator for recommendations on course substitutions for the duplications.
+Final approval will be required from the Dean of Graduate Studies.
 The maximum number of semester hours of "P" grades acceptable in a master's degree program is nine.
 No more than three workshop/seminar hours are allowed.